akoch23/ME700-Assignment_3/tutorials/FEA_tutorial_1.md

 Additionally, the exact syntax that you will need to define some of these variables are explained within the discretization and discretization_demo_helper_fcns modules, so you may have those open concurrently with this tutorial.

-**Visualization of Gauss Points and Element Nodes for 2D Triangular Element with 3 Nodes**
+**Visualization of Gauss Points and Element Nodes for 2D Triangular Element with 3 Nodes + 1 Gauss Point**

 For the given finite element type, here is the expected input code and resulting output: